 Before the 1960s, several billiard and pool rooms in North Omaha were owned by African Americans, too.
 Perhaps the most infamous Black-owned pool hall was the Idlewild Club at 24th and Lake, which was obliterated by the 1913 Easter Sunday tornado with several dead inside.
 Another included the Tuxedo Billiard Parlor at 2222 North 24th Street.

 According to a 1994 edition of the Omaha Star, negro baseball was the second-largest Black-owned business in America.
 That may have been true in Omaha from 1947 to 1949, where the Omaha Rockets were an independent Black team with a Black owner named Will Calhoun (1908-1959).
+Calhoun also owned a hotel to house his team and others traveling through the city.
 Other Black baseball teams in Omaha included the Union Pacific Gold Coast Team in the 1920s and the Storz Brewery baseball team in the 1940s.

 In 1990, a Black business expo was planned in conjunction with the NAACP Juneteenth celebration in North Omaha.
 “Black consumers need to know that many of the products and services they purchase can be obtained from a Black-owned business,” said one promotional flyer.
 “Dollars spent outside our community never return, they don’t create any jobs or wealth, it merely depletes our resources.
 Instead, if we can increase those resources, we’ll have a better chance of rebuildings our community in the 21st century.”